-Alabama's going to have no problem doing that with Bryant-Denny Stadium.
+Alabama's had to show some patience in that regard with Bryant-Denny Stadium.

-While the facility is in the midst of a $107.17 million update that is due to be completed before the revamped 2020 season begins, and is slated for yet another renovation as part of the third and final phase of the Crimson Standard (10-year, $600 million initiative), Alabama has been busy scheduling more big-name opponents.
+While the facility was given a $107.17 million update that was completed before the revamped 2020 season began, and is slated for yet another renovation as part of the third and final phase of the Crimson Standard (10-year, $600 million initiative), Alabama was busy scheduling more big-name opponents.

 “These meetings will be the first between the Crimson Tide and Wildcats, providing our teams and our fan bases exciting new opportunities during the regular season," Byrne said in a release.
 "As I said early on, we are going to work hard at adding more home-and-homes to our non-conference schedules, and we are pleased that we’ve been able to do that, securing nine of them thus far that will begin in 2022 with Texas.”

 Byrne was the athletic director at Arizona from 2010 to 2017, before he took the same job with the Crimson Tide.
 He'd also scheduled the Wildcats in men's basketball.